plenigo/plenigo.github.io/pages/sdks/java/includes/checkout_plenigo_managed_products_java.md

 String companyId = "23NuCmdPoiRRkQiCqP9Q"; // The company ID of your specific company.
 PlenigoManager.get().configure(secret, companyId );

-// 2.Step: The product ID of the product from the plenigo backend.
+// 2.Step: The product ID of the product from the Frisbii Media Backend.
 String productId = "EgLUrT56328991046641";

 // 3.Step: The price of the product.